 We know it right away when walking into a great hotel room: Everything is perfectly proportioned, the bed is meticulously made, and the lighting casts a soft glow on attractive and functional furniture.
 The rug has the ideal softness under bare feet, and the artwork is eye-catching but not overpowering.
-Hoteliers craft their guest rooms so effortlessly, so why can it feel so hard to replicate the same look at home?
+Hoteliers craft their guest rooms so effortlessly, but what about how to decorate your bedroom at home?

 It may boil down to a few decorating mistakes designers always notice when walking into clients' bedrooms.
 From ignoring clutter to failing to address mood lighting, these small errors can have a huge impact on the overall look and feel of a room.
-We tapped some of the best interior designers in the industry to share the mistakes to avoid at all cost in bedroom designs.
-Are you guilty of these decorating faux pas?
+We tapped some of the best interior designers in the industry to share the mistakes to avoid at all costs in bedroom designs.

 "Oftentimes the bedroom gets overlooked when it comes to artwork," Melissa Warner Rothblum and Julie Massucco Kleiner of Massucco Warner Miller told us.
 "Not being a public space, it's easy to get all the basics into a bedroom and then leave the walls bare."
 While people often reserve their best artwork for the living or dining room, Rothblum and Kleiner suggest putting the same attention on art in less prominent rooms: "You go to sleep and wake up in your bedroom almost every day—so why not see something wonderful on the walls?"

 While it may not seem as important as bed size, the size of your rug in relation to your décor and furniture has an effect on design.
 Don't be afraid to go big—choose a rug that's significantly larger than your bed.
 When you can step comfortably out of bed onto your rug on all sides, you've found the right size.

 Not Thinking About Mood Lighting